-Cindy Kuzma is a freelance health and fitness writer, author, and podcaster in Chicago.
-She first moved to Chicago to earn her master’s degree from Northwestern University’s Medill School of Journalism; once she saw the Lakefront Trail she decided to stay.
-She specializes in covering fitness (including her personal passion of running), health and wellness, medicine, injury prevention and recovery, everyday athletes accomplishing extraordinary things, and the active community in her beloved Chicago, where winter forges deep bonds between those brave enough to train through it.
+Cindy Kuzma is a freelance writer, author, and podcaster in Chicago.
+She first moved there to earn her master’s degree from Northwestern University’s Medill School of Journalism.
+Once she saw the Lakefront Trail, she decided to stay.
+There, she’s trained for and completed 23 marathons, including seven in Boston.

 Cindy is also the coauthor, with her husband Matt Kuzma, of Marathon Spectator Guide—aimed to help those who, like Matt, tirelessly follow their runners around 26.2-mile courses—and also contributed to The Superfood Swap: The 4-Week Plan to Eat What You Crave Without the C.R.A.P., by Dawn Jackson Blatner, R.D.N.

 She’s a member of The American Society of Journalists and Authors, Association of Health Care Journalists, and the Association for Women Journalists – Chicago.
 And, she’s certified as a running coach by the Road Runners Club of America and USA Track & Field (Level 1).